east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/User Access Manager User Guide.md

 ## Lock (unlock) account

-Immediately lock or enable the user account.
+Immediately lock the user account, which will disallow logon to the Umbraco admin site.
+Unlock will allow the user to sign on again.

 ## Tools